BALUTCorp/SD-EC2/README.md

 ### Common Issues

 **WebUI not accessible:**

-- Ensure you waited the full 5 minutes after stack creation
+- Check the deployment logs
-- Check that your security group allows inbound traffic on port 7860
+- Verify that the instance is running
-- Verify the EC2 instance is running
+- Ensure proper network connectivity

 **Model not loading:**
 - The initial model download may take time
-- Check the EC2 instance logs for any errors
+- Check logs for any errors

 **Poor inpainting results:**
 - Adjust the denoising strength
 - Try different prompts
 - Ensure your mask covers the appropriate areas